 I will admit it, I have some major issues.
 One, being that I might be just a little obsessed with my classroom decor.
 The other is, this obsession leads to hours of online and in store shopping for that very room.
 I’ve been out of school for two weeks and I know I’ve spent 20 hours searching for digital paper I find acceptable for making signs for my room.
 I still haven’t found any.
 I also hit a scrapbook store, Michaels, and Walmart.
 So I guess Hobby Lobby will be getting a visit this week.
 Yes…Issues!
 I know.
 Last week after a fun little morning of Chuck E Cheese, tokens and tickets, the boys and I made a stop at another one of my favorite places for classroom decor.
 That would be IKEA!
 Anyone who has seen my classroom will tell you that my room is full of Ikea.
-We actually only went for bags for my kiddos to keep their book bags and coats in during the day, courtesy of my wonderful PTO, but of course lots of money later I came out with this:
+So we actually only went for bags for my kiddos to keep their book bags and coats in during the day, courtesy of my wonderful PTO, but of course lots of money later I came out with this:

 I bought the black frames because I’m going to put our school rules in them and my subway art I made.
 I bought the black planters, (now garbage cans) to fancy up, and put under each of my tables.
 This way my kiddos don’t have to walk to the garbage 400 times a day.
 I’m still not sure what I’m doing with the cute two sided picture frames with stands, but I’m thinking.
 And the metal buckets are going to get ribbon and vellum and I’ll do something fantastic with them.
 When I figure out what, I’ll let you know. 🙂